tiramiseb/terraform_packer_ansible/README.md

 * *ECS*, for *EC2 Container Service*, is a Docker containers service run on top of *Elastic Compute Cloud*: EC2 servers management is done by AWS tools, without any human intervention.
+* *ECR*, for *EC2 Container Repositories*, is a Docker images
 * *Terraform* is a piece of software that creates infrastructures based on configuration files; once given access to a cloud service (or event to local services, eg. a VMware infrastructure or a Docker server), it can create everything needed to make an infrastructure work.
 * *Packer* is a platform-agnostic tool allowing to create system images automatically, from a single configuration file.
+* *Ansible* is a IT automation tool, allowing to describe in configuration files how to install a server.

+### How components interact for images preparation

+When executing the `packer build` command:

+* Packer executes Docker to create an image [builder]
+* Packer installs Ansible on the freshly-created image [provisioner]
+* Packer puts an Ansible playbook on the image [provisioner]
+* Packer executes Ansible with the playbook locally in the image [provisioner]
+* Packer transfers the image in an EC2 Containers Repository [post-processor]

+### How components interact for infrastructure deployment

+XXX

 ## How to use this repository